LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **New Object Prefix**: Prefix for newly created Objects.
 - **New Object Suffix**: Suffix for newly created Objects.
 - **Default Main Asset**: New ScriptableObjects will be created as a Sub Asset of the specified default Main Asset.
+- **Auto Generate**: Automatically create new ScriptableObjects when importing or pasting more rows than there are existing Objects.
+Enough Objects are generated to match the row count, using the new Object naming and path settings above, before the data is parsed.
+This removes the need to manually count rows and create Objects beforehand.
+Only applies to creatable ScriptableObject types and only adds Objects, it never deletes existing Objects when there are fewer rows.
+When "Page Rows Only" is enabled only enough Objects are generated to fill the remaining room on the current page up to the "Rows Per Page" limit, since the parse is restricted to that page.
+For a single pass over an entire data set, disable "Page Rows Only" so generation and parsing span every row.
+  - **Confirm Generation**: Display a confirmation message showing how many new Objects will be created before generating them.
 - **Scanning**: Settings for Scanning Objects.
   - **Scan Option**: The method used when scanning or rescanning for ScriptableObject types and instances of those types.
     - **Default**: Scans for types based on existing instances of the selected Object type.